 The requirements for becoming a state patrol officer are similar to what you’d find for most uniformed police roles—the primary difference is the agency you’d be applying to work for.

 Sometimes overlooked in the world of law enforcement, fish and game wardens are the law enforcement professionals tasked with enforcing the rules and regulations designed to protect wildlife.
 This type of officer often works for state conservation departments or federal agencies.
 Fish and game wardens play the primary role in enforcing fishing and hunting regulations.
 Not only will they patrol hunting and fishing areas, but they’ll also be responsible for conducting search and rescue operations and investigating complaints and accidents as well.
 Given the territory covered in this specialized role, fish and game wardens will often operate boats and off-road vehicles.

 Competition for fish and game warden positions is fairly strong, and as such you’ll need a strong background of education and experience to find a job in this role.
 A bachelor's degree in a subject area related to conservation or biology may be required to become a fish and game warden for federal agencies like the U.S. Fish and Wildlife Service and the National Park Service.

 5. Transit and railroad officers

 Transit and railroad officers are probably not top-of-mind for most when it comes to law enforcement jobs.
 So what exactly do they do?
-These officers are responsible for patrolling public transportation areas like subways and trains or railway stations.
-These officers are tasked with patrolling railyards—or other transportation hubs—to prevent vandalism, trespassing, theft or other crimes commonly found along our transportation network.
+These officers are responsible for patrolling public transportation areas like subways, commuter trains and freight railway stations.
+Officers in these roles are tasked with patrolling railyards—or other transportation hubs—to prevent vandalism, trespassing, theft, smuggling or other crimes commonly found along our transportation network.